hsf-training/analysis-essentials/python/methods.md

 [0.0, 0.5, 1.0, 1.5, 2.0]
 ```

-{% challenge "Sum in quadture" %}
+{% challenge "Sum in quadrature" %}
 Write a method that accepts an arbitrary number of arguments, and returns the
 sum of the arguments computed in quadrature.
 A “sum in quadrature” is the
 square root of the sum of the squares of each number.
 You should use `lambda`
 to define a squaring and a square root function, and `map` to apply the
 squaring method.

 {% solution "Solution" %}